Dom Núñez: Pittsburgh Pirates

 On August 8, 2023, Núñez signed a minor league contract with the Pittsburgh Pirates organization.
 In 18 games for the Triple–A Indianapolis Indians, he batted .119/.224/.186 with one home run and one RBI.
 Núñez elected free agency following the season on November 6.

 Cleveland Guardians

 On January 30, 2024, Núñez signed a minor league contract with the Cleveland Guardians.
 In 68 games for the Triple–A Columbus Clippers, he slashed .202/.330/.339 with five home runs and 19 RBI.
 Núñez elected free agency following the season on November 4.

 On December 16, 2024, Núñez re–signed with Cleveland on a new minor league contract.
 In 32 games for Triple-A Columbus, he hit .136 with six home runs and 16 RBI.
 On June 6, 2025, Núñez was added to Cleveland's active roster after Austin Hedges suffered a concussion.
 He played in two games for the Guardians, going 2-for-7 (.286).
 On November 6, Núñez was removed from the 40-man roster and sent outright to Columbus; he subsequently rejected the assignment and elected free agency.

+On January 7, 2026, Núñez re-signed with the Guardians on another minor league contract.